 The problems were basically the same; copyright issues, dealing with middlemen, difficulties finding the right content, and rewarding the creators.

-We evaluated different solutions, but the most efficient option was clear; a digital ledger combined with the added advantages of smart contracts and implementation of our own token.
+We evaluated different solutions, but the most efficient option was clear; a digital ledger combined with the added advantages of smart contracts.

 Q: In which blockchain will the project be launched?